Programme

 Roslyn Potter (University of Glasgow): ‘Women’s Manuscripts and Domestic History in 17c Scotland’

-Jade Scott (University of Glasgow): ‘Early Modern Scottish Women and Multilingual Epistolary Culture: A Reassessment’
+Jade Scott (Independent Scholar): ‘Early Modern Scottish Women and Multilingual Epistolary Culture: A Reassessment’

 11-11.30am : refreshments (Lower College Hall)